 Veterinary Feed Directive (VFD)

 Effective January 1, 2017, the use of any “medically important” antimicrobial agent in or on animal feed is considered a VFD order and, accordingly, must be authorized by a licensed veterinarian and used in compliance with the new regulations.
-Animal producers will no longer be able to indicate use of these feeds for growth promotion or improved feed efficiency.Start here to get familiar with the new VFD:
+Animal producers will no longer be able to indicate use of these feeds for growth promotion or improved feed efficiency.Get familiar with the VFD:

 - A video from the FDA, provides an overview of the new VFD regulations